How You Talk About Your Dog Matters

 What’s the difference?
 Saying that a dog is well-trained suggests that the dog has learned a lot, and that someone has taken the time and effort to teach the dog how to behave.
 It is so much more pleasing to think (and say) that the dog knows what to do and does it rather than to assert that the dog is being coerced to act a certain way.

-People who still refer to themselves as their dog’s master are viewing the relationship quite differently than people who call themselves their dog’s guardian, pet parent or best friend.
+People who still refer to themselves as their dog’s owner are viewing the relationship quite differently than people who call themselves their dog’s guardian, pet parent, or best friend.

 What’s the difference?
-The idea that dogs work for us is not the same as the notion that they work with us.
-There is a big difference between being teammates or partners with your dog and being your dog’s master.
+The idea that dogs work for us is not the same as the notion that they are members of our family, just as children are.
+There is a big difference between being a parent of your dog and being your dog’s owner.
 How you describe the relationship between yourself and your dogs is an indication of how you think of that relationship.

 Language matters when you’re talking about your dog.
 So, choose words thoughtfully and enjoy the benefits of more loving, more caring relationships with your BFF.